Egidh/Electronics-and-IoT/Smart-Clock/README.md

 The use case may differ as this project goes on.

 ## Actual state of the project:
+As for now, I implemented the :
+- Access Point/Station (AP/STA) mode
+- Read/Write on nvs storage
-As for now, I implemented the Access Point/Station (AP/STA) mode and the captive portal, which still need some tweaking !
+- Captive portal, which still need some tweaking !

 ## What I learnt so far:
 - **Wifi management** on esp32